// About — Mohamed Saadi

 Research and Production.

-Most AI initiatives stall not because the research is wrong — but because the gap between a theoretical capability and a production-grade, observable, maintainable system is enormous.
+Most AI initiatives stall not because the research is wrong — but because the gap between theoretical capability and a production-grade, observable, maintainable system is enormous.
 That gap is where I work.

 10 years.
 8 enterprise missions.
 One constant.